 We arrived at race HQ fairly early and were able to get our race numbers and chips.
-As usual, there was a long queue for the toilets, but at least they were real loos and not just portaloos.
-After I came out, I saw a few people I know, so I stopped to chat to them.
+As usual, there was a long queue for the toilets.
+At least they were real loos and not just portaloos.
+After I came out, I saw a few people I know, so I stopped to chat with them.
 I think it was a good move as I realised that it was raining hard outside.
-Last year, the weather was cold when this race took place, but I overheated at 8 miles, so I was hoping that it would be cold again and that I wouldn’t have similar issues.
+Last year, the weather was cold when this race took place, but I overheated at 8 miles.
+I was hoping that it would be cold again and that I wouldn’t have similar issues.

 At the two-mile marker, I could see that I was running at about 5:15/km, but I was feeling good.
 I decided to slow slightly, but that I wouldn’t slow right down to 5:40/km.
 A little while later, I saw my husband, Stu, who had cycled over from Southampton to cheer runners on.
 It was lovely to see a friendly face.

 I continued on, but at six miles, I started to wonder why I had entered the race.
 There just seemed to be so much further to run and I was already feeling a little bit tired.
 Fortunately, there were quite a few LRR supporters at the 10km turnaround point, which helped to motivate me.
 It was also good to see John, one of Stu’s training partners, and his son.